She lived in a dark, damp cupboard under the stairs, with the brooms and shovels and other items of drudgery.

-She slept and sometimes crawled in there to hide from the dread of her existence, for undoubtedly, there was no escape.
-Invisible and of no consequence to the world; she had nowhere to go and nothing with which to get anywhere; without possessions or meager means to take care of herself.
+She slept, and sometimes crawled in there to hide from the dread of her existence, for undoubtedly, there was no escape.
+Invisible and of no consequence; without possessions or meagre means to take care of herself, she had nowhere to go and nothing with which to get anywhere.

 Now, she is healing as I am healing, we are healing each other, and in her way, she is teaching me how to love.

-This tale isn't intended to evoke sentimentality or an attempt to glorify the everlasting nature of the spirit, but to express in some way, what happens as a result of unendurable human suffering; how the absence of humanity results in damage that has consequences to our entire chain of existence.
+This is a description of an experience of soul retrieval.
+It happened spontaneously; unplanned, but undeniable.
+My reason for sharing here isn't to evoke sentimentality or an attempt to glorify the everlasting nature of the spirit, but to express in some way, what happens as a result of unendurable human suffering; how the absence of humanity results in damage that has consequences to our entire chain of existence, past, present, future.

-How 'Being' functions in both time and space and has knowledge of everywhere and everywhen; each moment that ever is and was is unceasing and coexisting, accessible through the eye of now.
+How life functions in space/time and has cognisance of everywhere and everywhen; each moment that ever is and was, unceasing, coexisting, and accessible through the eye of now.

 That soul retrieval, psychic healing and integration of past life trauma can occur, in a nano-second.